 Horns, signaling devices, etc. The sounding of any horn or signaling device on any automobile, motorcycle or other vehicle on any street or public place of the Village of Spring Valley, except as a danger warning, the sounding of any such device for an unnecessary and unreasonable period of time and the use of any such signaling device when traffic is for any reason held up.

 Loudspeakers and amplifiers for advertising.
-The playing, using, operating or permitting to be played, used or operated of any radio receiving set, television set, musical instrument, band, tape recorder, phonograph, loudspeaker, sound amplifier or other machine or device for the purpose of producing or reproducing of sound which is placed upon the public streets for the purpose of commercial advertising or attracting the attention of the public to any building or structure.
+The playing, using or permitting to be played, used or operated of any radio, television, musical instrument, band, tape recorder, phonograph, computer, iPad®, loudspeaker, sound amplifier or other machine or device for the purpose of producing or reproducing of sound which is placed upon the public street for the purpose of commercial advertising or attracting the attention of the public to any building or structure is prohibited.

 Yelling and shouting.
 Yelling and shouting on the public streets at any time or at any place so as to annoy or disturb the quiet, comfort or repose of persons in any office or in any dwelling, hotel or other type of residence or of any persons in the vicinity.